slutkiewicz/emqx-auth-jwt/README.md

 The JWT spec supports several algorithms for cryptographic signing.
 This plugin currently supports:

-* HS256 - HMAC using SHA-256 hash algorithm
-* HS384 - HMAC using SHA-384 hash algorithm
-* HS512 - HMAC using SHA-512 hash algorithm

 * RS256 - RSA with the SHA-256 hash algorithm
 * RS384 - RSA with the SHA-384 hash algorithm
 * RS512 - RSA with the SHA-512 hash algorithm

-* ES256 - ECDSA using the P-256 curve
-* ES384 - ECDSA using the P-384 curve
-* ES512 - ECDSA using the P-512 curve

 License
 -------